Electrical Engineering (EE)

 EE 5523.
 Introduction to Cloud Computing.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5143.
 Nonlinear systems modeling, existence and uniqueness of solutions, phase plane analysis, Lyapunov stability analysis, Lyapunov based nonlinear control techniques.
-Differential Tuition: $165.
-Course fee: L001 $15.
+This course has Differential Tuition.
+Course Fee: L001 $15.

 EE 5553.
 Deep Learning.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5153.
 This course will introduce the basic concept of deep learning and cover most important deep learning models including deep neural networks, convolutional networks, and recurrent neural networks.
 The course will also cover applications of deep learning in computer vision, natural language processing, computational biology, and other areas.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5563.
 Statistical Inference.
 (3-0) 3 Credit Hours.

+Prerequisite: EE 5153.
 Fundamentals of hypothesis testing and parameter estimation including likelihood ratio test, unbiased estimation, and minimax estimation.
 Parametric and nonparametric inference with elements of large sample theory.
 Graphical models with exact and approximate inference methods including Markov chain Monte Carlo methods and variational inference.
 Elements of sequential inference including change point detection, hidden-Markov models, and time-series analysis.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5573.
 Machine Learning.
 (3-0) 3 Credit Hours.